darkquesh/STM32-DS18B20/README.md

 # Usage
 Using the Library is very easy.
 Follow the steps.

-0. Enable any general purpose timer like TIM16.
+0. Enable any general purpose timer like `TIM16`.
 According to your system clock, set Prescaler and ARR values to make it tick every microsecond.
 > For instance, let's say TIM16 is used with 80 MHz HCLK.
 To work in the microsecond domain, set the Prescaler value to 80.
-Since 1/80,000,000 * 80 = 1e-6 sec
+Since 1/80,000,000 * 80 = 1e-6 sec = 1 us
 1. Copy the four files of the src folder to your source / include folder.
 2. Include the two header files